-OFFICIAL VU23520 Give and respond to simple spoken information and directions assessment tools developed for this unit use short straightforward spoken texts in which varieties of English are familiar support for the learner takes into consideration the following factors need for a sympathetic interlocutor contextual support Pronunciation is mostly intelligible with adequate stress and intonation.
+- assessment tools developed for this unit use short straightforward spoken texts in which varieties of English are familiar - support for the learner takes into consideration the following factors - o need for a sympathetic interlocutor - o contextual support

+Pronunciation is mostly intelligible with adequate stress and intonation.
 Speaking may be characterised by hesitation and circumlocution.

-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
+Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.

-Unit code VU23521 Unit title Read and write simple transactional texts Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to read and write simple digital and/or paper- based transactional texts directly related to everyday routine social needs.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing at Level 2 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They contribute directly to the achievement of ISLPR Reading 2 and Writing 2.
-This unit applies to participants wishing to develop reading and writing skills to satisfy personal communication requirements and routine needs as a consumer of goods or services in familiar recreation, community, school/college, and work contexts.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Elements describe the essential outcomes of a unit of competency.
-Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element.
+Unit code ; VU23521 Unit title Read and write simple transactional texts required describes the performance outcomes, skills and knowledge by EAL learners to read and write simple digital and/or paperansactional texts directly related to everyday routine social The out comes described in this unit relate to: dire Australian Core Skills Framework (ACSF).
+They contribute ectly to the achievement of ACSF indicators of competence for ading and Writing at Level 2 and desc ISLPR (International Second Language Proficiency Ratings) criptors for Reading and Writing.
+They contribute directly to the ievement of ISLPR Reading 2 and Writing 2. skills to as a cor nit applies to participants wishing to develop reading and writing o satisfy personal communication requirements and routine needs onsumer of goods or services in familiar recreation, community, college, and work contexts. cupational licensing, legislative or certification requirements apply unit at the time of publication.
+Pre-requisite Unit(s) Nil Nil Competer ncy Field Not App plicable Unit Secto or Not App plicable Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 Read simple everyday transactional texts 1.1 Identify the context and purpose of the everyday transactional text 1.2 Locate specific information, using conventions and organisational features of the text 1.3 Identify key details or action required
+1 Read simple every transactional texts 1.1 Identify the context and purpose of the everyday transactional text 1.2 Locate specific information, using conventions and organisational features of the text 1.3 Identify key details or action required